Edgewater Towers: Heritage recognition

 Edgewater Towers was honored with a City of Port Phillip Heritage Recognition Plaque.
 It was unveiled 23 September 2017 by Councillor David Brand with a short ceremony.
 A Dutch film crew were present making a documentary film "Ganz – How I Lost My Beetle" directed by Suzanne Raes and filmed by Paul Schilperoord, Author of "The Extraordinary Life of Josef Ganz The Jewish Engineer Behind Hitler's Volkswagen".

 Edgewater Towers has been included for its architectural, social and cultural significance.
 The building is significant in the architectural development of St Kilda and of Melbourne post-WW2; and also for the diverse residents, famous and otherwise, across all areas of life, who have lived there.

 Edgewater Towers Heritage Recognition Plaque wording:

 Designed by architect Mordechai Benshemesh and built in 1961, Edgewater Towers was Melbourne's first privately developed high rise apartment block.
-It's multi-storey slab construction and international style promised Melburnian's sophisticated living with a beautiful view.
+Its multi-storey slab construction and international style promised Melburnian's sophisticated living with a beautiful view.

 Noted residents include Josef Ganz, the Jewish automotive engineer who was the originator of the Volkswagen.
-After fleeing Germany during World War 11, he emigrated to Australia and worked for General Motors Holden.
+After fleeing Germany during World War II, he emigrated to Australia and worked for General Motors Holden.

-Sir Hubert 'Oppy' Opperman, renowned cyclist and Politician also lived here for almost 30 years.
+Sir Hubert 'Oppy' Opperman, renowned cyclist and politician also lived here for almost 30 years.